anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 Python was used for:

-- Collecting data
+* Collecting data
-- Cleaning data
+* Cleaning data
-- Creating features
+* Creating features
-- Calculating AQI
+* Calculating AQI
-- Preparing datasets
+* Preparing datasets

 ### Machine Learning

-Different machine learning models were trained and compared.
+Multiple machine learning models were trained and compared to determine the best-performing approach.

 ### Model Management

 Hopsworks was explored for:

-- Feature Store
+* Feature Store
-- Model Registry
+* Model Registry

 ### Automation

-GitHub Actions was used for automation.
+GitHub Actions was used to automate selected project tasks.

 ### Application

-Streamlit was used to create the final dashboard.
+Streamlit was used to create the final interactive dashboard.

 ---

 ## 6. Development Journey

-The project was not completed in one step.
-It was developed gradually.
+The project was developed gradually rather than being completed in a single step.

-Different problems appeared during development, so the project was tested and improved step by step.
+Different technical problems appeared during development, so each major component was tested and improved before moving to the next stage.

-The major stages were:
+The major development stages were:

 1. Setting up the Python environment
 2. Connecting the API